Style

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-Gallery walls are a decor trend that seem to be able to stand the test of time and for good reason.
-Powerful, beautiful, and full of character, these commanding art displays are a great way to fill up a large empty wall at home, without having to pull out your paint brushes (and with plenty more personality to boot).
+Gallery walls are a decor trend that seems to be able to stand the test of time, and for good reason.
+Powerful, beautiful, and often a cheap artful way to decorate your home, these commanding art displays are a great way to fill up a large empty wall at home, without having to pull out your paintbrushes (and with plenty more personality to boot).

-To prove our point, we’ve rounded up 50 of the most glorious gallery walls we could find on the web.
-From black-and-white photo grids to floor-to-ceiling displays, here are the very best gallery wall ideas—and how to shape one in your own home.
+To prove our point, we’ve rounded up 45 of the most glorious gallery walls on the web.
+From black-and-white photo grids to floor-to-ceiling displays, here are the very best gallery wall ideas — and how to shape one in your own home.

 Keep Things Cohesive